microsoft/RAG_Hack/README.md

 * [AI-in-a-Box](https://github.com/Azure/AI-in-a-Box)
 * [Join the Azure AI Discord!](https://aka.ms/AzureAI/Discord)

-## Prizes and Categories 🏅
+## Prizes and categories 🏅

+Projects will be evaluated by a panel of judges, including Microsoft engineers, product managers, and developer advocates.
+Judging criteria will include innovation, impact, technical usability, and alignment with corresponding hackathon category.

-Each winning team in the categories below will receive a cash price of $500. 💸
+Each winning team in the categories below will receive a cash prize of $500. 💸

-* Best overall: The best app will combine both a compelling data source and significant refinements to the RAG flow to improve the user experience and LLM answer quality.
+* Best overall
 * Best in JavaScript
 * Best in Java
 * Best in .NET